-Loneliness is one of those things you aren’t supposed to feel and many people claim they are alone, not lonely.
+Loneliness is one of those things you aren’t supposed to feel.
+Some people insist they are alone, not lonely.
 Yet recently I have realised that I am lonely.
-I spend far too much time in my own company and not always necessarily through choice.
-I’m beginning to think this is wearing me down.
+I spend far too much time in my own company and not necessarily through choice and I think it is wearing me down.

-When I was in my twenties and thirties I think I quite enjoyed spending some time alone.
-Eating dinner, watching TV, reading books and pottering around my flat certainly didn’t bother me the way it bothers some people.
-Perhaps at the back of my mind was the idea that all this was leading somewhere though it turned out that it wasn’t; just to more of the same.
-I’m now beginning to feel like Robert De Niro’s character in The Intern prior to his internship: un-needed, superfluous and running out of time.
-He was alone because he was a widower.
+When I was in my twenties and thirties I quite enjoyed spending time alone.
+Eating dinner, watching TV, reading books and pottering around my flat didn’t bother me the way it bothers some people.
+Perhaps at the back of my mind was the idea that it was all leading to something: a big romance, a family, something like that.
+Unfortunately it turned out that it leading to just more of the same.
+I now feel like Robert De Niro’s character in The Intern prior to his internship: un-needed, superfluous and getting old.
+At least he was alone because he was a widower.
 I have no such excuse.

-I think I am reasonably good at making friends since I am actually quite interested in other people.
-It’s just that I am too fussy about how I spend my precious time; I often get restless in company if we aren’t doing much.
-Then I want to be at home reading or doing something useful.
-I am a bit of a miser when it comes to time.
+I think I am reasonably good at making friends and am quite interested in other people.
+Yet I have over time become a bit curmudgeonly and also a bit fussy about how I spend my time; I get restless in the wrong company or if I feel we are just killing time.
+Then I want to be at home reading or doing something, anything useful.